 If your pet is experiencing any symptoms or behaviors that you are concerned about, contact our office right away, or the after-hours emergency pet hospital locations above.

-The reliable and compassionate team at Five Oaks Animal Hospital offers veterinary care for pets in most emergency situations.
+The reliable and compassionate team at Five Oaks Animal Hospital offers veterinary care for pets in emergency situations on a case-by-case basis.
 Animals are our passion, we take pride in providing quality medical care when your pet needs it most.

 Steps to Take In A Pet Emergency